In This Guide

 These two upgrades deliver the biggest bang per dollar.

-- SSD replacement: Boot in 10–20 seconds vs 1–3 minutes on HDD.
-Apps open faster, updates install quicker, and the system stops freezing during scans.
+Boot in 10-20 seconds vs 1-3 minutes on HDD.
+Apps open faster, updates install quicker, scans don't freeze the machine.

-- RAM upgrade: Moving from 4 GB to 8 or 16 GB reduces swapping, so Teams calls, Canva, MYOB and browsers run smoother.
+4 GB to 16 GB cuts swapping.
+Teams calls, Canva, MYOB and browsers run smoother with many tabs.

-Example: A 2019 i5 laptop with HDD and 8 GB RAM often boots in 90–120 seconds.
-With a 1 TB SSD and 16 GB RAM, boot drops to ~15–20 seconds and multitasking feels 3–5× quicker.
-It’s a noticeable “new laptop” feel without the new laptop price.
+Real example: A 2019 i5 laptop with HDD and 8 GB RAM often boots in 90-120 seconds.
+With a 1 TB SSD and 16 GB RAM, boot drops to ~15-20 seconds and multitasking feels 3-5x quicker.
+It's a noticeable "new laptop" feel without the new laptop price.

 Battery replacement makes sense if the laptop is sound and under 5-6 years old.
 Many Brisbane users hit 500-800 cycles sooner due to heat.
 A fresh battery restores portability and reduces random shutdowns.